District Reporting Tools

 The Toronto 2030 District has supported the development of two tools to assist with energy benchmarking and reporting: the Compass tool for buildings that are in the design stage and the Toronto 2030 Platform for the existing building stock in Toronto’s downtown.

-The Toronto 2030 Platform was developed to help the Toronto 2030 District monitor its progress towards the Architecture 2030 Challenge targets over time.
+The Toronto 2030 Platform was developed to help the Toronto 2030 District monitor its progress towards the Architecture 2030 Challenge targets.
 It displays energy use, water consumption and transportation emissions data for the District by building type and block.
-It also provides simplified tools to helps users benchmark their buildings, connect to conservation programs, join the District as new members, and share building performance data.
+It also provides simplified tools to help users connect to conservation programs, join the District as new members, and share building performance data.
 The Toronto 2030 Platform was designed to be replicable in communities of all sizes.